twio142/alfred-airtable/README.md

 ## To-Do

 - Testing in Alfred
+    - [x] Fix new record creation with new tags
     - [x] Why does `fetchRecords` sometimes fail to paginate?
         - Concurrent API calls hit the rate limit
     - [x] Log to debug